Nov 23, 2022

 It’s excellent for beginners, too, as it’s significantly more accessible than coding a website from scratch.
 There are many online courses and resources to learn WordPress as well as a large and active community.

-We hope this article has helped you get to know what WordPress is.
+We hope this article has helped you get to know what a WordPress website is.
 If you have any questions or remarks, leave them in the comments section below.

 What Is WordPress FAQ